 He or she is viewing the dharma as being “out there” –not right here!
 As soon as we can begin to view the dharma as internal, as being with us always then it becomes simple.
 The traditional view of dharma practice is very simple.
 We do the practice that we have been taught, we recognize the benefits but we also let go of attachment to the result.
 We let go of our obsessiveness and allow the practice to become natural, a part of us.

 Practicing Dharma: Allow the Benefits to Manifest

 We need to learn how to make our practice dynamic, make it alive and JUST DO IT!
 No one other than ourselves can convince us of the benefits.
 Science may explain the benefits, but we need to see this for ourselves.
 Reflect and allow the dharma to become dynamic, real, authentic.
 The teacher may explain the benefits and we will think inwardly, ” yeah, I know”, but without reflection no matter how many times we hear that, it will not help.

 For example, if we watch a romantic film after having had a personal experience of romance we will cry, we will be moved, it will be so touching.
 If we have had no romantic experience or perhaps a bad romantic experience then the story will not touch us in the same way.
 If we haven’t experienced a taste of meditation from regular practice, then our teacher’s words don’t bring many benefits.

 The First Base or Ground of Dharma is Mind

-How to explain to others about our dharma practice?
-We can explain as Rinpoche has done here in the video.
-It is not necessary to explain lots of fancy practices; just talk about the mind.
-To explain we need to find some common ground.
-The person listening has mind and the person talking also has mind.
-If you talk about something you do..meditation, chanting or whatever you will lose them because they do not do what you do…you have lost the common ground.
+How can we explain to others about our dharma practice?
+We can speak simply as Rinpoche has done here in the video.
+It is not necessary to explain lots of fancy practices; we can just talk about the mind.
+To explain something to a friend, we need to find some common ground.
+The person listening has a mind and the person talking also has a mind.
+If you talk about something formal you do..meditation, chanting or whatever you may lose them because they do not do what you do…you have lost the common ground.